AllisonKK/IS590DV-Group-Project/README.md

   https://mybinder.org/v2/gh/AllisonKK/IS590DV-Group-Project/master?filepath=final.ipynb

   Please wait for the notebook loading it will automatically jump to a new page and then please click tab Voila on the tool bar and you can see the dashboard.
+  Sometimes part4 needs a long time to load.
+Thank you for your patience!